TulikaOjha/Phonepe-Python-DA/README.md

 # PythonCaseStudy
-This case study analyzes PhonePe transaction data and demographics across Indian states and districts.
-It uncovers trends in transactions, user behavior, device usage, and demographic correlations while ensuring data consistency.
-Advanced analyses provide deeper insights.
+This case study focuses on analyzing transaction data from the financial application PhonePe, along with demographic data across various states and districts in India.
+The primary goal is to uncover insights into transaction trends, user behavior, device usage, and demographic correlations while ensuring data consistency.